Google PhD Fellowship

 Application Process

-Nominations are made by graduate units in the Summer session.
-The University of Toronto may submit up to four (4) nominations university-wide (with min. two (2) from an underrepresented group) for the Google PhD Fellowship competition.
+The University of Toronto may submit up to four (4) nominations university-wide (with two (2) from an underrepresented group being encouraged) for the Google PhD Fellowship competition.
 Given the extremely competitive and prestigious nature of this international award, graduate units are asked to carefully consider and forward only the highest quality applications to SGS for nomination.

 A complete application package will include all of the following items in the order listed:

-4. Research / dissertation proposal with references (maximum 3 pages, excluding references).
+- Research / dissertation proposal (maximum 3 pages, excluding references).

-7. Transcripts of current and previous academic records.
+- Transcripts for all current and previous undergraduate and graduate studies to date.
 Scans of official transcript are preferred but unofficial and web-based transcripts are accepted.

-8. 2-3 letters of recommendation from those familiar with the nominee’s work (at least one from the thesis advisor).
-Letters must be emailed by each referee as a PDF attachment directly to the graduate unit (not SGS) with the subject title “Google 2024 Ref – NAME OF APPLICANT” by the graduate unit’s application deadline.
+- 2-3 letters of recommendation from those familiar with the nominee’s work (at least one must be from the applicant’s thesis advisor).
+Letters must be emailed by each referee as a PDF attachment directly to the graduate unit (not SGS) with the subject title “Google 2025 Ref – NAME OF APPLICANT” by the graduate unit’s application deadline.

 Applicants should list their Google Research Area(s), in order of relevance if more than one, in the body of the submission email to their graduate unit.